Father* | Morgan Holden (b. about January 1850, d. about November 1922) |

 Residence | 1871 | He lived at CrockertonG in Longbridge Deverill, Wiltshire, England (United Kingdom), EuropeG+, in 1871.
 Relation to Head of House: Son |

-Arrival | before 1924 | He arrived in the US at at Ellis Island in New York HarborG+ in New York City, New York Metropolitan Area, State of New York, United States (North America)G+, on or around before 1924 an actual Immigration event may not be present.
+Arrival | before 1924 | He arrived in the US at at Arrival in Ellis Island, New York HarborG+, in New York City, New York Metropolitan Area, State of New York, United States (North America)G+, on or around before 1924 an actual Immigration event may not be present.
 The Arrival fact was created from differing birth & death locations; date is from death date & location is presumed / NFIA |

 Last Edited | 25 April 2023 |